-PCCLD offers a wide variety of programs and events for all age groups to enhance the library experience, provide free and open access to information and further the library's mission.
+PCCLD offers a wide-variety of programs and events for all age groups to enhance the library experience, provide free and open access to information, and further the library's mission.
 A program sponsored by PCCLD is an event in which employees are involved in the planning, implementation, and/or evaluation, regardless of locale or time commitment.
 Library programs are considered a core service and are designed to support the overall mission of the library.

 All library programs and events are open to the public and must respect PCCLD's commitment to intellectual freedom.
 Programs provide materials and information presenting all points of view on current and historical issues.
-Library materials, programs and resources are provided for the interest, information, and enlightenment of all people of the community.
+Library programs and events, materials and resources are provided for the interest, information, and enlightenment of all people within the community.
+PCCLD shall consider the perspectives of marginalized groups and shall prohibit discrimination based on age, background, political or religious views, origin, disability, race, color, sex, sexual orientation, gender identity, gender expression, marital status, national origin, or ancestry.
+PCCLD shall not proscribe or prohibit access to programs or events because of partisan or doctrinal disapproval of the program or event.